With some states in Australia back in lockdown, many of us are stuck at home bingeing on Netflix and socialising over Zoom.

 You may be thinking “I’m not made of money” but there are ways to fund these simple changes without breaking the budget.

-If you’ve made extra repayments on your home loan, you could consider taking advantage of your redraw facility.
+If you’ve made extra repayments on your home loan, you could consider taking advantage of your offset sub-account.

 These extra repayments will accumulate separately to your normal repayments.
 Let’s say for example, your minimum monthly mortgage repayments are $2,000 and in one month you repay $5,000.
 You could withdraw the extra $3,000 whenever you like.

-Some homeowners choose to redraw for expenses like:
+Some homeowners choose to redraw from their offset sub-account for expenses like:

 Paying down debts